ddsky/humor-api-clients/README.md

 # Humor API Clients
 ![Humor API](https://humorapi.com/img/logo-font.svg)

-Here you can download the source of sdk clients generated for the [Humor API](https://humorapi.com/).
+Here you can download the source of SDK clients generated for the [Jokes and Memes API](https://humorapi.com/).